osamuaoki/bss/README.md

 to run "revert" operation and manage them separately to keep the system recoverable since the snapshot operation isn't recursive.

-Although this "bss" focuses on btrfs, there is minimal upport for ext2/ext3 (this includes ext4) for "bss copy ..." without using the snapshot.
+Although this "bss" focuses on btrfs, there is minimal support for ext2/ext3 (this includes ext4) for "bss copy ...", "bss backup ...", and "bss template".

 Copyright 2022 Osamu Aoki <osamu@debian.org>, GPL 2+
 <!---